kdave/btrfs-progs/Documentation/ch-swapfile.rst

 addresses.
 It's the device-specific physical offset that is suitable as resume offset.

-Since version 6.1 there's a command :command:`btrfs inspect-internal map-swapfile` that will print the device physical offset and the adjusted value for */sys/power/resume_offset*.
+Since version 6.1 there's a command :ref:`btrfs inspect-internal map-swapfile<man-inspect-map-swapfile>`
+that will print the device physical offset and the adjusted value for :file:`/sys/power/resume_offset`.
 Note that the value is divided by page size, i.e. it's not the offset itself.

 .. code-block:: bash